marco-c/mozilla-se-research-ideas-and-docs/docs/VCS.md

 - <https://hg.mozilla.org/releases/mozilla-release/> is the Mercurial repository for the Release version of Firefox.
 - <https://github.com/mozilla/gecko-dev> is the official git mirror for mozilla-central.

+## Integration branches
+Patches are usually landed first on integration branches (<https://hg.mozilla.org/integration/mozilla-inbound> or <https://hg.mozilla.org/integration/autoland>).
+Patches are rebased on top of the integration branch before being landed.
+Inbound is used by developers manually.
+Autoland is used by automated tools to land patches from a queue of landable patches (e.g. from MozReview or from Phabricator).
+Periodically, a few times a day, code from inbound or autoland is merged to the mozilla-central branch.
+The same happens on the opposite direction (code from mozilla-central is merged to inbound and autoland).
+More documentation at \[1\].

 ## Link between commits and bugs
 Almost any commit is linked to a bug on Bugzilla, and the link is pretty clear (see following section).